MetaMask/metamask-docs/snaps/reference/permissions.md

 ### endowment:webassembly

-To use WebAssembly, a snap must request the `endowment:webassembly` permission.
+To use WebAssembly, a Snap must request the `endowment:webassembly` permission.
-This permission exposes the global `WebAssembly` API to the snap execution environment.
+This permission exposes the global `WebAssembly` API to the Snap execution environment.

 Specify this permission in the manifest file as follows: